KittyGiraudel/a11y-dialog/README.md

 # [A11y Dialog](http://edenspiekermann.github.io/a11y-dialog/)

-[a11y-dialog](http://edenspiekermann.github.io/a11y-dialog/) is a lightweight (1.2Kb) yet flexible script to create accessible dialog windows.
+[a11y-dialog](http://edenspiekermann.github.io/a11y-dialog/) is a lightweight (1.3Kb) yet flexible script to create accessible dialog windows.

 ✔︎ No dependencies
+✔︎ Leveraging the native `<dialog>` element
 ✔︎ Closing dialog on overlay click and <kbd>ESC</kbd>
 ✔︎ Toggling `aria-*` attributes
 ✔︎ Trapping and restoring focus